celador/ForceCode/README.md

 #### Get errors as you type

 The Auto-compile feature adds a hook to the save command that will automatically deploy and compile your code to your SFDC org whenever you save.
 This works great with VSCode's autosave feature, providing errors as you type.

+Don't worry about waiting while the file is compiling, just keep typing.
+If a compile is in process, ForceCode will queue a compile, so you won't waste API calls and run up your limits compiling on every save.

 ### Run Apex Unit Tests